antononcube/HowToBeADataScientistImpostor-book/Part-1-General-directions-and-orientation/The-target-practitioners.md

 ## Simple Nuclear Physicist (SNP)

-SNP someone who is accustomed to obtaining a lot of data that has to be analyzed and mined sometimes very deeply, rigorously, and from a lot of angles, in order to confirm or reject different hypotheses or conjectures.
+SNP is someone who is accustomed to obtaining a lot of data that has to be analyzed and mined sometimes very deeply, rigorously, and from a lot of angles, in order to confirm or reject different hypotheses or conjectures.